philelson/Originator/README.md

 ## Originator solution

-### Using Magento config
-Every module in Magento needs a module definition file within the app/etc/modules file.
-These files are loaded by Magento in a specific order, Mage_All.xml, Mage_*.xml and the everything else.

-The module definition files specify the modules code pool, the modules it depends on and if it's active, it also specifies in the tab name the module name space and module name.
-From this we and Magento can extrapolate where this modules code will be found.

 ### Single code copy
-Chances are if you're a developer you want yo checkout your modules into a single location and use them across multiple Magento projects.
+Chances are if you're a developer you want to checkout your modules into a single location and use them across multiple Magento projects.
 We suggest an absolute or relative path that will be consistent across environments.

 ### Use GIT